 Measurement and monitoring is an essential part of any PR Plan but we know what it is like.
 Subscriptions mount up – you’ve already subscribed to a press release distribution service or a social media scheduling too.

 But this is a service that you cannot overlook.

-We run through the cost of each service and outline each of their strengths so you can choose the right one for your public relations campaign.
+We run through the cost of each service and outline their strengths so you can choose the right one for your public relations campaign.

-So whether you monitoring the success from your influencer marketing or you’ve implemented some of our best marketing ideas for small business then take a look at our rundown of the top 19 services on the market today.
+Whether you’re monitoring the success from your influencer marketing and awareness days campaign or you’ve implemented some of our best marketing ideas for small business this guide to media monitoring is for you.

 Entry level: Price withheld